 We recognize the importance of operating both a sustainable and profitable enterprise for the long term.
-We believe our operations should not compromise the environment or the economic prospects of future generations, and, under the direction of the ESG Committee, we have focused increasing attention on sustainability and reducing our global environmental footprint in our operations through reducing waste, combating climate change, and reducing, reusing, and recycling materials.
+We believe our operations should not compromise the environment or the economic prospects of future generations, and, under the direction of the Governance Committee and corporate leadership, we have focused increasing attention on sustainability and reducing our global environmental footprint in our operations through reducing waste, combating climate change, and reducing, reusing, and recycling materials.